General Release of Liability (Australia)

 What Is a General Release of Liability (Australia)?

-In Australia, a general release must be carefully drafted to navigate the Australian Consumer Law (Schedule 2 to the Competition and Consumer Act 2010 (Cth)) and applicable state and territory laws.
+In Australia, a general release must be carefully drafted to follow the Australian Consumer Law (Schedule 2 to the Competition and Consumer Act 2010 (Cth)) and applicable state and territory laws.
 Under section 64 of the Australian Consumer Law, any contract term that purports to exclude, restrict, or modify a consumer guarantee implied by the ACL is void.
 Consumer guarantees for services — including the guarantee of due care and skill (section 60) and fitness for purpose (section 61) — cannot be wholly eliminated by a private release agreement.
 However, for commercial contracts (services not ordinarily acquired for personal use), section 64A permits a limitation of liability for breach of a consumer guarantee to resupply of the services or the cost of resupply.

 A general release is typically supported by consideration — something of value provided by the releasee to the releasor in exchange for the release of claims.
 This may be a monetary payment, the provision of goods or services, a mutual release of claims, or any other agreed benefit.
-Where no consideration passes, the release should be executed as a deed to ensure its legal enforceability, as a deed does not require consideration under Australian law.
+Where no consideration passes, the release should be executed as a deed to confirm its legal enforceability, as a deed does not require consideration under Australian law.

 A broad general release may cover both known claims (those the releasor is currently aware of) and unknown claims (those that may only emerge later, arising from the same matter).
 The inclusion of unknown claims is a significant legal step and should only be agreed to after the releasor has fully understood the potential scope of the claims being surrendered and, where appropriate, sought independent legal advice from a qualified solicitor.